Representations of Lie Algebras by non-Skewselfadjoint Operators in Hilbert Space: Introduction

 Spectral analysis of a non-selfadjoint operator was developed by M.S.
 Liv\v{s}ic and his collaborators in the 1940s and the 1950s, see the pioneering paper \cite{Liv1946} and the survey \cite{BrLiv}, as well as the book \cite{Br}.
-In their work, one embeds (implicitly or explicitly) a non-selfadjoint operator $A$ into a somewhat more complicated structure called an operator colligation (or an operator node), and one associates to this operator colligation an operator-valued function of a complex variable --- the characteristic function of the colligation --- which is holomorphic outside of the spectrum of $A$.
+In their work, one embeds (implicitly or explicitly) a non-selfadjoint operator $A$ on a Hilbert space $\cH$ into a somewhat more complicated structure called an operator colligation (or an operator node).
+An operator colligation is a collection of spaces and operators $\left(A, \cH, \cE, \Phi, \sigma \right)$.
+Here $\cE$ is an auxiliary Hilbert space, $\Phi \colon \cH \to \cE$ is a bounded linear operator and $\sigma$ is a bound selfadjoint operator on $\cE$ that satisfies the so-called colligation condition:

+One then associates to this operator colligation an operator-valued function of a complex variable --- the characteristic function of the colligation --- which is holomorphic outside of the spectrum of $A$:

+This function is obtained from the following time invariant i/s/o system associated to the colligation:

+Here $f \colon \RR \to \cH$ is an absolutely continuous function and $u,y \colon \RR \to \cE$ are square-integrable functions.
+In this paper we will be dealing with representations of Lie algebras.
+It is more natural in this setting to consider non-skewselfadjoint operators rather than non-selfadjoint operators.
+Therefore the colligation condition in Definition \ref{vessel-def} is modified accordingly.
+One can pass from one setting to the other by replacing the representation $\rho$ with $\frac{1}{i} \rho$.

+Such systems possess a frequency domain theory, namely we can pass to waves using the substitution $u(t) = e^{i z t} u_0$ and $f(t) = e^{i z t} f_0$, where $u_0 \in \cE$ and $f_0 \in \cH$ are fixed vectors.
+This shows that the characteristic function is in fact the transfer function of the frequency domain system obtained.
 See also the work of de Branges--Rovnyak \cite{dBR1,dBR2} and of Sz.
 Nagy--Foias \cite{NF}.
 Multiplicative decompositions of the characteristic function are closely related to invariant subspaces of $A$.
 An early success of this approach was the proof that a quasi-nilpotent dissipative completely non-selfadjoint operator with a finite dimensional imaginary part, acting on a separable Hilbert space, is unitarily equivalent to a Voltera-type operator (\cite{Liv1946} in the case of a one-dimensional imaginary part and the discussion preceding Theorem 16 in \cite{BrLiv}).
-It later became clear that an operator colligation is associated to a conservative linear input/state/output system, see \cite{LivMR0121071, LivMR0347396} as well as \cite{AA,Helton-scat,BC}, and the characteristic function of a colligation is the same as the transfer function of the system obtained by applying the frequency domain analysis to the system equations.